What is everolimus (Afinitor)?

 if you are scheduled to receive any vaccine; or

-Do not take Afinitor if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 8 weeks after your treatment ends.
+If you are a woman, do not use Afinitor if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 8 weeks after your last dose.

 How should I take Afinitor?

-Everolimus should be taken at the same time each day.
-You may take everolimus with or without food, but take it the same way each time.
+Take Afinitor at the same time each day.
+You may take the medicine with or without food, but take it the same way each time.

 Do not take an Afinitor regular tablet together with an Afinitor dispersible tablet.
 Use only one form of this medicine.

-If you have ever had hepatitis B, Afinitor can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using Afinitor can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 What happens if I miss a dose?